How fluid and crystallized intelligence change across the lifespan

 Our free IQ test is age-normed and takes about ten minutes.
 Instant results with a full cognitive breakdown.

 Fluid intelligence declines gradually after the mid-twenties.
-Crystallized intelligence remains stable or grows.
+Crystallised intelligence remains stable or grows.
 The decline is real but slower than many people fear, and age-normed scoring accounts for these differences.

 Reputable IQ tests use age-normed scoring — your result is compared to people in your age bracket, not to 20-year-olds.
-This ensures that the natural trajectory of cognitive change doesn’t unfairly penalise older or younger test-takers.
+This ensures that the natural trajectory of cognitive change does not unfairly penalise older or younger test-takers.

 Research suggests that physical exercise, continued learning, social engagement, and adequate sleep all help maintain cognitive function in older adulthood.
 The improvements are modest but meaningful, especially for preserving processing speed and working memory.